General Electives

 SUGGESTED GRADE LEVEL: 9 – 12 PREREQUISITES: None

 This course option allows you to get academic credit for your Performance based activities.
 Students participating in this course option will be responsible for logging hours and activity descriptions and checking in with the course advisor on a regularly scheduled basis.
-This course may be taken for one or two quarters.
+This course may be taken up to two times per year.
 Talk to your School Counselor for details about enrollment.

 NOTE: This course is pass/fail